Mako Mermaids: Island of Secrets Season 1 Vol. 1 Review

 Disclosure: I was not compensated for this post.
 I received a sample for review purposes.
 Opinions expressed are my own.
+This post contains affiliate links.

 The Netflix Originals series Mako Mermaids: An H20 Adventure (MSRP: $19.99) made a splash onto DVD on March 18, 2014 with Volume 1 of its first season, containing the first thirteen episodes grouped together as Island of Secrets.